-Should You Breathe Through Your Mouth or Your Nose?
+Should I Breathe Through My Mouth or Through My Nose?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The important part of the answer is really the first part — breathing in — and what happens along the way.

 Humans are naturally designed to breathe through our noses from birth.
 It’s the way we’ve evolved, and there are reasons we default to nasal breathing.

 Inhaling through your nose offers many more benefits to your body than taking in air through your mouth.

 When we’re newborns, we breathe in and out through our noses almost all the time.
 This is related to how our throats are configured, so we can breathe and suckle at the same time without choking.
 It’s a survival mechanism.

 Our noses are also designed to process the air that comes in very differently that our mouths can.
 These are intentional and functional parts of our body’s design to keep us safe and healthy.

 Here are all the good things your nose does that your mouth doesn’t when you breathe in:

 Just something to think about next time you’re out and about on a run.